psiz-org/psiz/docs/trials_and_obs.rst

 between the stimuli.

 .. note::
-    This trial type is still under development.
+    This trial type is relatively new with many features still being developed and tested.

 Other trial types
 =================

-While rankings and ratings capture a large amount of work, their are many other trial types.
+While rankings and ratings include a large body of research, other types of observations are possible.
 For example, a *sort* trial which requires participants to sort a set of stimuli into an artbitrary number of different piles.
 Other trials are constantly under consideration but constitute a sizable time investment.
 Discussions and pull requests are strongly encouraged for new trial types.